Why Is There No 13th Floor In My Apartment Building?

 By PropertyClub Team

 In most buildings, you will be able to go to the 11th, 12th, and 13th floors like usual.
 However, once in a while, you’ll see an elevator that goes from floor 11 to 12, then straight to the 14th floor.
 It’s true.
 Some buildings have no 13th floor.
-Ever wonder why this is?
+The omission of a 13th floor in buildings is largely due to superstition and cultural beliefs surrounding the number 13.

 Tall buildings are plentiful in large cities, and if you are a resident of an older building, you might have noticed that your building doesn't have a 13th floor.
 There are a lot of cultures out there that foster a healthy (erm, unhealthy) dose of triskaidekaphobia—the fear of the number 13.
 In certain cultures, it can be seen as an omen of death.
 Others worry about it being associated with illness, calamity, or even bankruptcy.